Boomaa23/Note2JPG/README.md

 ## Integration
 ### Google
-You will need to provide your own `.json` private key and service account ID for Google integration.
+Most users can use the per-login Google OAuth.
+However, if don't want to login every time you will need to provide your own `.json` private key and service account ID.
 The private key should be renamed to `GoogleSvcAcctPrivateKey.json`.

 ### NEO
 NEO integration requires that you set a NEO username and password each time through `--neo` or through the NEO keys in the config JSON.